 During the year on the first Sunday of the month, Junior Target Shooters have the opportunity to shoot and compete in postal competitions in the disciplines of both Field Rifle (rimfire) and Metallic Silhouette (rimfire).

 Course of fire for half match 'field rifle' competition

 The course of fire for half match “Field Rifle” Competition consists of:-

-Any .22LR rimfire bolt action sporting type, magazine fed, with telescopic sight with magnification that can be set at x6 or lower will usually conform.
+Any .22LR rimfire bolt action sporting type, magazine fed, fitted with telescopic sight with a magnification that x6 or lower or adjustable to x6 or lower.
 (Refer Section rule book for additional details).
 Club rifles are available for use free of charge to juniors.

 Dedicated target type rifles and thumb hole stocks are not permitted.